Graduate Admissions

 • Advanced Pathophysiology Across the Lifespan

-• The GPA required for admission is a 3.2 on a 4.0 scale (calculated on the last 60 hours of the BSN degree) or a minimum of 3.2 for the MSN.
+• A GPA of 3.2 on a 4.0 scale is required for admission (calculated on the last 60 hours of the BSN degree) or a minimum of 3.2 for the MSN

-• Current unencumbered licensure in the state in which the student completes clinical requirements
+• A current unencumbered licensure in the state in which the student completes clinical requirements

 MSN Options - Online Tracks